SlimmithJimmith/Aibodes/SETUP.md

 # Flutter Setup Guide 🚀

-This guide will help you set up Flutter on your system to run the PropertySwipe app.
+This guide will help you set up Flutter on your system to run the Aibodes app.

 ## Prerequisites